chikeabuah/recess/README.md

  - Develop an ECS syntax and framework in Racket (Recess).
  - Develop an optimized version(s) of Recess to illustrate how we can improve upon the performance.
  - Develop a operational semantics model for our optimized ECS language (expressed in PLT Redex).
-The goal here is to formalize and test the guarantees that we are asserting about our ECS language.
+The goal here is to formalize and test the guarantees (see below) that we are asserting about our ECS language.
  - A JavaScript port of Recess, to make it available on other platforms and explore an implementation in another host language.

-In doing this we hope to provide definite answers to the questions: why is ECS design useful, and what code properties will lead to fully realizing its benefits?
+In doing this we hope to provide definitive answers to the questions: why is ECS design useful, and what code properties will lead to fully realizing its benefits?

 ### Design Schema
 This is an attempt to document the desired properties of a general (pure) ECS domain specific language.